ViktorJT/Get-Vercel-preview-url/README.md

 ## `Get Vercel Preview Url`

 > Github Action used to get the `preview url` of a vercel deployment for your continuous integration pipeline.
-Supports the `pull_request` workflow trigger.
+Supports the `pull_request` and `push` workflow triggers.

 ### Basic usage